The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 Lake Characteristics:

-- Turquoise coloration results from dissolved minerals
+- Turquoise color results from dissolved minerals

-The Mining Tradition
+Mining Tradition

-Mining Process:
+The Mining Process:

 - Sulfur solidifies into yellow deposits after emerging as gas